gLENTNER/LabReport/README.md

 and give the report a title and abstract.
 Change the file *input*'s to include whatever sections you like.
 Put your references in *Source/Main.bib*.

-To compile and view your document, issue the `make` from the *LabReport* directory (i.e., where the *Makefile* is).
+To compile and view your document, issue the `make` command from the *LabReport*  directory (i.e., where the *Makefile* is).
 The first time you compile your document, or anytime you add more references, you will need to issue `make bib` to run *bibtex*.

 **Author**